As an Amazon Associate I earn from qualifying purchases.

 - Measure out all of your ingredients.

-- Add and mix all of the wet ingredients together.
+- Add and combine (with an electric beater) all of the wet ingredients together.

-- Add all of the dry ingredients to your wet and mix.
+- Add all of the dry ingredients to your wet and combine with an electric beater.

 - Scoop out the cookie dough and place them spaced out on the cookie mat.

 - Tap the cookie tray on the counter a few times to help flatten the cookies slightly.
 Mine were about 1.75 inches wide.
 Whatever shape the cookies are going into the oven, will be the shape coming out of the oven.